zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/services/oidc-provider.md

 An access provider application can offer a Single Sign-On (SSO) experience for end-users of connected applications Additionally, it can issue Access Tokens for API consumption when APIs are secured with OAuth bearer tokens.
 The service supports responsive browser-based applications and has been tested with applications that use the OIDC SSO module.

 For successful implementation of the OIDC Provider module, [Advanced](https://academy.mendix.com/link/certifications/6/advanced) or [Expert](https://academy.mendix.com/link/certifications/24/expert) Mendix certification is recommended.
-Customers with limited low-code experience may consider partnering with Mendix Implementation Partner.
+Customers with limited low-code experience may consider partnering with a Mendix Implementation Partner.

 There are below versions of the OIDC Provider module, compatible with Mendix versions.